Arrest of cargo does not include ship

 While the fundamental principles are straightforward, several complexities arise in maritime law regarding cargo arrest:

 1. Types of Claims Qualifying for Cargo Arrest: Not all disputes are eligible for cargo arrest.
-The nature of the claim must be directly related to the cargo itself, such as ownership disputes or damage claims.
+The nature of the claim must be directly related to the cargo itself, such as ownership disputes, damage claims, unpaid freight, or misdelivery.
+Claims for personal injury, pollution, or collision cannot be the basis for cargo arrest because they have no nexus to the goods.

 Procedural Aspects for Ship Owners and Vessel Interests